jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 istioctl x add-to-mesh deployment httpbin -n no-injection
 ```

-If you look at the pods you'll notice that they've restarted and new pods start up with the sidecar proxy injected.
+If you look at the pods, you'll notice that they've restarted and new pods startup with the sidecar proxy injected.

-To remove the sidecar from any deployment or service you can use the inverse command called `remove-from-mesh`:
+To remove the sidecar from any deployment or service, you can use the inverse command called `remove-from-mesh`:

 ```sh
 istioctl x remove-from-mesh deployment httpbin -n no-injection
 ```

-The add-to-mesh command can also be used to add external services, running on VM, to the Istio service mesh.
+You can also use the add-to-mesh command to add external services running on VMs to the Istio service mesh.
 You can do that using the `external-service` sub-command, for example:

 ```sh
 istioctl x add-to-mesh external-service [service-name] 1.1.1.1 http:9090 --labels app=my-service --serviceaccount my-service-sa